 But it did hold my interest the whole time.
-A lot of it was due to some of the ridiculousness and ultra-seriousness that is going on.
-It’s much slower paced than what audiences are used to with an action movie today.
-There are long stretches of Reynolds conversing with his co-stars between the gunplay.
-But once the moments of action kick in they’re fun to watch.
+A lot of it was due to some of the ridiculousness and the ultra-serious tone that is going on.
+It’s much slower paced than what audiences are used to with an action movies today.
+There are long stretches of Reynolds conversing with his co-stars between the gunplay, but once the moments of action kick in they are fun to watch.

 It’s very much a quintessential low-budget 1980’s action movie.
-It doesn’t have a sense of humor about itself and that’s exactly where you’ll find the humor in it.
-The filmmakers might not have recognized that, but it’s there!
+It doesn’t have a sense of humor about itself and that’s exactly where savvy movie fans will find the humor in it.
+The filmmakers might not have recognized the unintended enjoyment, but it’s there!

-This all leads up to an explosive finale as he takes the fight right up to the big bad guy’s doorstep and subsequently kills everyone and turns everything into smoldering ashes.
+This all leads up to an explosive finale as he takes the fight right up to the big bad guy’s doorstep, subsequently kills everyone and turns everything into smoldering ashes.

 You won’t find the smirking Reynolds in this one.
-No trace of the laughing ‘good ole boy’ screen persona he floated by on for so long.
+There’s no trace of the laughing ‘good ole boy’ screen persona he floated by on for so long.
 He plays things very quiet and muted.
-I’m not entirely sure if that was acting or if it was just that he didn’t want to be doing this movie and that disgust translated into his performance.
+I’m not entirely sure if that was acting or if it was just that he didn’t want to be doing this movie and that disgust and disinterest translated into his performance.

-It’s almost jolting to see when an action star was allowed to look like this.
-Reynold’s is paunchy, his tight jeans look silly today and that distracting toupee I just kept looking at.
+It’s almost jolting to see when an action star was allowed to look like Burt here.
+Reynold’s is paunchy, his tight jeans look silly today and his distracting toupee I couldn’t help but just keet looking at.
 It just looks way too big for anyone’s head!

-I couldn’t figure out exactly what Robertson was up to either.
+I couldn’t figure out exactly what Robertson’s character was up to by the way.
 He’s some kind of patriot and wants to wipe out all bad Americans.
-So he stockpiles weapons and buys up all the land in this valley to do something with it.
+So he stockpiles weapons and buys up all the land up in this valley to do…/something with it.
 It’s never really clear, but I know he was up to no good.